pietw0/geoscripting-exercise-06/README.md

 ## Data
 * The Landsat data can be found [here](https://github.com/GeoScripting-WUR/IntroToRaster/releases/download/landsat-data/Geoscripting_Exercise_4.zip).
 * There are Landsat Surface Reflectance scenes of 4 dates (placed in subdirectories):
-  * start of the fire - November,
+  * start of the fire - November (Landsat 8 scene comprised of 7 bands),
-  * end of the fire - November,
+  * end of the fire - November (Landsat 7 scene comprised of 6 bands),
   * month before the fire - October (only needed for the extra task!),
   * month after the fire - December (only needed for the extra task!)
 * There are 2 Landsat Surface Temperature images (suffixed with `_ST.tif`):